nis-23/tweet-data-wrangling/README.md

 * clone the github repository in the desrired directory.
 * Create a conda environment and install all the dependencies using conda or pip.
-* Activate the environment; navigate to the repo, and type jupyter notebook to open up the repo files in a the jupyter's servers.
+* Activate the environment; navigate to the repo, and type jupyter notebook to open up the repo files in a the jupyter's server.